 Start At The End

-Americans are notoriously bad at using up their vacation days.
-So, when they do have the chance, there may be temptation to go all out.
+We don't get many holiday days, so when we do have some saved up there may be temptation to go all out.
 Taking the trip of your Instagram-influencer dreams may be incredibly tempting, but you'll regret it later if it's more than you can really afford.

 So, rather than choosing a destination and going no matter the cost, work backwards from your budget, advises Elyssa Kirkham, a financial expert at Student Loan Hero.
 "Start with what you can afford and find a destination to match."